-- Car: rent your private car to be free to create your schedule and reach any place in Queensland.
+- Rent your private car to be free to create your schedule and reach any place in Australia.
 The cheapest options start from 19€/day, and fuel in Australia is less than 1€ per litre!
-(1.50AUD)
+(1.50AUD).

 - Tours/Private bus: check CoolDingoTour for Fraser Island, recommended for 18’s to 35’s.
 If you need help planning your trip to Australia, have a look at Tropical Turtle Travel, specialized on creating personalized itineraries all around Australia and more, and don’t forget to use our code MILLION-TTT for 50$ off your next trip!